 Before giving even a half dose of a vaccine, make sure you ask your veterinarian for something called a titer test before you decide whether to vaccinate.
 The results may show that your dog is already protected – and probably for life.
 And then you won’t have to expose him to the risk of additional vaccinations – ever!

-Note About Rabies
+A Note About Rabies

 You may be wondering why rabies wasn’t included in this study.
-Dr Dodds didn’t include rabies vaccines because the law requires the whole vial must be given for the dog to be considered vaccinated, so she can’t condone giving smaller doses.
+Dr Dodds didn’t include rabies vaccines because the law requires the whole vial must be given for the dog to be considered vaccinated.
+So she can’t condone giving smaller doses.
 The Rabies Challenge Fund is already completing clinical trials with the goal of changing rabies laws.